Mohammad585/flutter_application_2/README.md

 </div>

 ## **Issue Faced**
-### The rating could not be fitted to All Hero page
+### The rating could not be fitted to All Hero page, so I moved it to the hero profile.

 <div align="center">